mas-bandwidth/yojimbo/README.md

 **libyojimbo** is currently in pre-release for early feedback.
 Right now it provides support for: cryptographically secure authentication, client/server connection management, encryption for packets sent over UDP, as well as a bitpacker and a framework for extending the protocol with custom packet types.
 Preliminary support for reliable-ordered messages is included in the latest preview release.

-Current work is focused on implementing security features that silo client connections into their own heaps, so a malicious attacker is not able to mount protocol level attacks to exhaust server resources.
-Once this is finished, packet fragmentation and reassembly will be implemented and libyojimbo 0.3 will be ready for release.
+Current work is focused on implementing security features that silo client connections into their own heaps, so an attacker is unable to mount protocol level attacks to exhaust server resources.
+Once this is finished, packet fragmentation and reassembly will be implemented and version 0.3 is ready for release.

 For more details please refer to the [roadmap](https://github.com/networkprotocol/libyojimbo/blob/master/ROADMAP.md).